High-resolution models of the vertical shear instability: Conclusions

 \section{Conclusions}

-In this study, we have presented a detailed numerical investigation of the vertical shear instability (VSI) in locally isothermal protoplanetary discs, focusing on its nonlinear saturation, wave dynamics, and turbulence in three dimensions.
-The simulations were carefully designed to capture several large-scale wave zones and a significant part of the turbulent cascade below the disc scale height ($H$).
-Our key findings are summarized as follows:
+In this study, we present a detailed numerical investigation of the vertical shear instability (VSI) in locally isothermal protoplanetary discs, focusing on its nonlinear saturation, wave dynamics, and turbulence in 3D.
+We designed the simulations to capture several large-scale wave zones and a significant portion of the turbulent cascade below the disc scale height ($H$).
+Our key findings are summarised below.

-First, we find that the bulk properties, such as angular momentum flux and kinetic energy density, converge with increasing resolution, with as few as 50 grid points per $H$ being sufficient to capture the essential VSI-driven transport.
-This provides a useful benchmark for future large-scale simulations aiming to include VSI physics at moderate computational cost.
+First, we find that bulk properties, such as angular momentum flux and kinetic energy density, converge with increasing resolution, with as few as 50 grid points per $H$ sufficient to capture the essential VSI-driven transport.
+This provides a useful benchmark for future large-scale simulations that aim to include VSI physics at moderate computational cost.

-Second, we observe a systematic radial increase in VSI-induced turbulence and transport efficiencies within an extended inner disc region, spanning over $20H$, beyond which a true self-similar regime is reached.
+Second, we observe a systematic radial increase in VSI-induced turbulence and transport efficiencies within an extended inner disc region spanning over $20H$, beyond which a true self-similar regime is reached.
 This trend appears to be artificial, likely stemming from the imposed inner radial boundary conditions, and is consistent with boundary-driven wave-excitation mechanisms discussed in \cite{Ogilvie.Latter.ea25}.
-Caution is therefore warranted when interpreting radial profiles near domain boundaries, or in simulations that are not sufficiently radially extended (a minimum of $r_\mathrm{out}/r_\mathrm{in}\gtrsim 5$ appears to be necessary to reach an asymptotic regime).
+Caution is therefore warranted when interpreting radial profiles near domain boundaries or in simulations that are not sufficiently radially extended; a minimum of $r_\mathrm{out}/r_\mathrm{in}\gtrsim 5$ appears necessary to reach an asymptotic regime.

 Unlike some previous studies, we do not detect long-lived zonal flows or coherent vortices in our models.
 This absence may be attributable to our use of a strictly locally isothermal equation of state, which tends to make the VSI more vigorous, or, alternatively, due to our higher resolutions, which might better describe the parametric instabilities that destroy vortices.
-Finite cooling timescales may be necessary to sustain coherent vortex structures and further exploration of thermodynamic modeling is needed.
+Finite cooling timescales may be necessary to sustain coherent vortex structures, and further exploration of thermodynamic modelling is needed.